cockroachlabs/wikifeedia/README.md

 The server provides a minimal graphql schema to retrieve the articles and serves the static assets.
 GraphQL was chosen over a simple HTTP endpoint mostly just as a way for the author to experiment with Apollo in the client.

+The backend is deployed on [k8s](./k8s) with servers running in multiple regions and a crawler run as a cron job in just one.

 The web [app](./app) uses React and Apollo.